rudras-hub/NotesOnProgramming/Data Structures/Graph.md

          - Edge List:
             - Finding Adjacent Nodes: Scan and pick up connected nodes from the edges list for the relevant vertex.
                 - O(|v|), worst case if a vertex is connected to all other vertex.
-            - Find if two nodes are connected: Scan the list of connected nodes from the edges list for the relevant vertex nad check if desire node exists
+            - Find if two nodes are connected: Scan the list of connected nodes from the edges list for the relevant vertex and check if desire node exists
                 - O(|v|), worst case if a vertex is connected to all other vertex.
             - > NOTE: Easy insertion and deletion of new  edges because of linked lists.
     - Space Complexity: